Build a receiver

 }

-At this point, you have everything needed to represent the telemetry generation entities in your system and the instrumentation scope that is responsible to identify operations and generate the traces for the system.
-The next step is to finally create the spans representing the operations that the given instrumentation scope generated as part of a trace.
+At this point, you have everything needed to represent the telemetry generation entities in your system, as well as the instrumentation scope responsible for identifying operations and generating the traces for the system.
+The next step is to create the spans representing the operations that the given instrumentation scope generated as part of a trace.

 ptrace.ScopeSpans has a method named Spans() which returns an instance of a helper type called ptrace.SpanSlice.
-The ptrace.SpanSlice type has methods to help you handle the array of ptrace.Span that will contain as many items as the number of operations the instrumentation scope was able to identify and describe as part of the trace.
+The ptrace.SpanSlice type has methods to help you handle the array of ptrace.Span.
+The array will contain as many items as the number of operations the instrumentation scope was able to identify and describe as part of the trace.

 ptrace.SpanSlice has a method named AppendEmpty() that adds a new ptrace.Span to the array and return its reference.